cipher-attack/Telegram-X/README.md

 ### Building

-1. `$ git clone --recursive --depth=1 --shallow-submodules https://github.com/TGX-Android/Telegram-X tgx` — clone **Telegram X** with submodules
+1. `$ git clone --recursive --depth=1 --shallow-submodules https://github.com/cipher-attack/telegram-x tgx` — clone the repository with submodules
 2. In case you forgot the `--recursive` flag, `cd` into `tgx` directory and: `$ git submodule init && git submodule update --init --recursive --depth=1`
 3. Create `keystore.properties` file outside of source tree with the following properties:<br/>`keystore.file`: absolute path to the keystore file<br/>`keystore.password`: password for the keystore<br/>`key.alias`: key alias that will be used to sign the app<br/>`key.password`: key password.<br/>**Warning**: keep this file safe and make sure nobody, except you, has access to it.
 For production builds one could use a separate user with home folder encryption to avoid harm from physical theft
 4. `$ cd tgx`